UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v3.2.md

 - Split of a booking improved (Amadeus)
 - Second last name for Spain (Renfe)
 - Reservation on leg parts (if no seat is available for the entire leg) (Sweden)
-- Graphical reservation offer selection for busses in Sweden ()
+- Graphical reservation offer selection for busses in Sweden (Sweden)
-- Special accounting reference (DB for Eurostar via SNCF)
+- Special accounting reference (DB/Eurostar/SNCF)

 ### Other Work